 Ready to make this chocolate chip banana bread?
 The full recipe is below!

 Chocolate Chip Banana Bread

 - 2 1/2 cups oat flour (I use homemade)

 - 2 tsp baking powder

 - 1 tsp baking soda

 - 1/2 cup olive or avocado oil (or coconut oil, melted)

 - 3 eggs (flax eggs or regular eggs)

 - 1/2 cup pure maple syrup (or honey)

-- Add 3 ripe, peeled bananas to a large bowl and mash with a fork until smooth.
-Add in the remaining wet ingredients: oil, eggs, vanilla, and sweetener, and whisk until well combined.
+- Add 3 ripe, peeled bananas to a large bowl and mash with a fork until smooth then add in the remaining wet ingredient and whisk until well combined.

 - Next, add the dry ingredients to the wet ingredients.
 Once all of the dry ingredients are added, mix everything together until smooth.
-Stir in chocolate chips, if using.
+Fold in chocolate chips/chunks, if using.

 - Let the banana bread cool completely before removing from the pan.
 Once cooled, slice the banana bread and serve!